Sclera Definition: White of The Eyeball

 Ectasia is a congenital thinning and bulging of the sclera.

 The thinning usually occurs near the limbus and also affects the cornea.
 The staphyloma often presents with a blue appearance.
-Staphylomas can also develop on the back of the eye, particularly in people with high myopia (nearsightedness).

 Colobomas occur when there is some tissue missing in the eye at birth.
 This results in the incomplete formation of a particular structure of the eye.

 Colobomas can affect the eyelid, iris, lens, optic nerve, choroid, and retina.
-Optic nerve, choroidal, or retinal colobomas can cause scleral thinning and staphylomas.
+The optic nerve, choroidal, or retinal colobomas can cause scleral thinning and staphylomas.

 Types of Sclera Procedures & Surgeries